 Question: It’s commendable that your organization is fostering connections and relationships.
 I want to shift to COVID-19 and racial gaps like the wealth gap.
 How might closing these gaps now help the St. Louis area be economically prosperous?

 Jeffery: COVID-19 brought out a lot of the deficits and a recognition that we had to meet the crisis where it was.
 We have many organizations that did a tremendous job in feeding our community.
 I hear a lot of resource-providing ideas that are social-service driven, like food pantries, but what I don’t hear is building up communities and driving opportunities (like big-box stores) to distressed areas.
 We can’t just “build it and they will come”—we have to create a movement to lift a neighborhood economically by providing wraparound services so that support is there to help people get to work and on time, and train people with workforce development.
 People can then walk to work, make money, make dents in their mortgages, continue to grow financially, and then they, and all of us, get better.
 We create a community that looks like every other thriving community around us.
 We have to be strategic and focused on the delivery of what we’re looking to accomplish.

-To find out more about the Heartland St. Louis Black Chamber of Commerce, visit www.hbcstl.com.
+Learn more about the Heartland St. Louis Black Chamber of Commerce.
 To learn more about the Institute for Economic Equity’s work related to Black families and economics, see the resources below.